mleku/gio/cmd/primary/README.md

 ## Usage Instructions

+### Editor Demo (main.go)
 1. Type some text in the editor
 2. Select text with your mouse - it will automatically copy to primary clipboard
 3. Click middle mouse button to paste from primary clipboard
 4. Use Ctrl+C/V for regular clipboard operations

+### Selectable Demo (selectable_demo.go)
+1. Select text in the selectable widget - it will automatically copy to primary clipboard
+2. Click middle mouse button to demonstrate primary clipboard functionality
+3. Note: This is a read-only widget, so middle-click won't insert text, but shows the clipboard working
+4. Use Ctrl+C for regular clipboard operations

 ## Technical Details